Skip to main content

 Professional Console UI

-All CLI output is now styled with Rich (when installed), with Laravel-inspired aesthetics:
+All CLI output is now styled with Rich (when installed), with a clean, modern aesthetic:

 > Project 'my-api' created successfully!